 Your SRP Contributions and any investment earnings or gains are tax-deferred.
 This means they are deducted from your pay before taxes are withheld.
 That way, you save money on income taxes today while you save for your future retirement.
 Your contributions are taxed when paid to you.
 However, your SRP Contributions do not reduce your pay for purposes of computing your Social Security and Medicare taxes.
-Your retirement savings account grows faster because any investment earnings or gains on your SRP Contributions are not taxed until paid to you.
+Any investment earnings or gains on your SRP Contributions are not taxed until paid to you.